 Most people who start with time management, however, make a cardinal mistake during planning: they take too many things at once.
 And then give up planning quickly again frustrated because they have the impression that they have not achieved any improvement.

 That's easy to avoid: If you only plan 60 percent of your time, you still have enough air for spontaneous events - for example, when colleagues ask after work if they're coming for a coffee.

 Keep an eye on goals

-But that's not so easy: in addition to the actual workday many offer Company Also an extensive program of lectures, events or student organizations.
+But that is not so easy: in addition to the actual workday, many companies also offer a comprehensive supporting program of lectures, events or student organizations.
 There are also the temptations of the evening.

 Those who do not consistently separate important tasks from unnecessary pastimes can quickly lose sight of their goals.
 Of course, this requires that you become aware of which tasks are really important.
 Because only this puts you in the position to set the necessary priorities to manage his time meaningful.
 However, it is important to always include buffers and recovery breaks.

 Perfectionism is often behind the too-many-on-one-off-wishes: one has too high demands on oneself, wants to do everything 100-owned (more about that in my eponymous book) - and then fails exactly.

 For example, at chores - to stay in the example above from the study.
 The Professor I would like you to work on this or that, an older fellow gave you another tip - and you wanted something completely different.
 Therefore, it makes great stress to meet all requirements - and in the end has only a three.
 Simply because you wanted too much at once.